ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 #### Force Loading Attributes

-Normally you will simply display attributes as part of the render method, and when the values are loaded from the server the component will re-render.
+Normally you will simply display attributes as part of the render method and, when the values are loaded from the server, the component will re-render.

 Sometimes outside of the render method you may need to insure an attribute (or a server side method) is loaded before proceeding.
 This is typically when you are building some kind of higher level store.